ThomasPortwood/vandelay-industries/EMAIL.md

     - [Unused 'null' and indentation mistake](https://github.com/ThomasPortwood/vandelay-industries/issues/2)
     - Update to the OpenAPI specification 3.0 (formerly Swagger specification)

-That's it for my first review.
+That's it for my first pass.
 A live version of the API documentation can be seen on [SwaggerHub](https://app.swaggerhub.com/apis-docs/SomeSoftwareTeam/vandelay-industries/0.0.1).
-Vandelay developers can use the [SwaggerHub Design Tools](https://app.swaggerhub.com/apis/SomeSoftwareTeam/vandelay-industries/0.0.1#trial) to easily preview changes as we all collaborate on the next version.
+For the next version, I'd like Vandelay developers to submit issues to [this repository](https://github.com/ThomasPortwood/vandelay-industries/issues) for discussion, or I can work with them on their own VCS if that is easier.
+I can also invite members of the development team to make updates using the [SwaggerHub Design Tools](https://app.swaggerhub.com/apis/SomeSoftwareTeam/vandelay-industries/0.0.1#trial) to easily preview changes as we all collaborate on the next version.

 I'm looking forward to hearing from your team!

 - Tom